christiskatsouris/Computational-Econometrics-R/README.md

 A proof of the above equivalence with respect to the closed-form solution of the GMVP can be found in Maillet, Tokpavi and Vaucher (2015).

+Furthermore, eigenvalue analysis can be employed to the covariance matrix which allows to decompose the matrix in accordance with the rank statistics of the eigenvalues.
+Various methodologies exist in the literature to obtain these statistics (see, Yu (1991)).
+Moreover, when the covariance matrix is constructed based on a factor structure then further methodologies have been developed to obtain the common factors as well as to bound the estimation error when estimating eigenvalues (see, Fan et al. (2020)).

 ## References

 - Katsouris, C. (2021).
 Optimal Portfolio Choice and Stock Centrality for Tail Risk Events. [arXiv preprint:2112.12031](https://arxiv.org/abs/2112.12031)
 - Fan, J., Liao, Y., & Shi, X. (2015).
 Risks of large portfolios.
 Journal of Econometrics, 186(2), 367-387.
 - Maillet, B., Tokpavi, S., & Vaucher, B. (2015).
 Global minimum variance portfolio optimisation under some model risk: A robust regression-based approach.
 European Journal of Operational Research, 244(1), 289-299.
 - Brandt, M. W., & Santa‐Clara, P. (2006).
 Dynamic portfolio selection by augmenting the asset space.
 The journal of Finance, 61(5), 2187-2217.
+- Fan, J., Guo, J., & Zheng, S. (2020).
+Estimating number of factors by adjusted eigenvalues thresholding.
+Journal of the American Statistical Association, 1-10.
 - Markowitz, H.M.
 1952.
 Portfolio selection.
 Journal of Finance 7(1), March, 77–91.
 - Markowitz, H.M.
 1956.
 The optimization of a quadratic function subject to linear constraints.
 Naval Research Logistics Quarterly 3, 111–33.
 - Markowitz, H.M.
 1959.
 Portfolio Selection: Efficient Diversification of Investments.
 New Haven: Yale University Press.
 Reprinted, New York: John Wiley and Sons, 1970.